-- Biotechnology drugs; - Orphan drugs used to treat rare diseases; - Typically high-cost drugs; - Drugs administered by oral or injectable routes, including infusions in any Outpatient setting; - Drugs requiring ongoing frequent patient management or monitoring or focused, in-depth member education; - Drugs that require specialized coordination, handling, and distribution services for appropriate medication administration: - Infusion or Medical Specialty Medications / Injectables professionally administered by a health care professional or in a health care setting (but excluding supplies or the cost of administration); or - Therapy requiring management and/or care coordination by a health care provider specializing in the member's condition.
-Specialty Drugs do not include any Prescription Drugs that: - Require nuclear pharmacy sourcing; - Are preventive immunizations; or - Are administered only in an Inpatient setting.
+- Biotechnology drugs; - Typically high-cost drugs; - Drugs administered by oral or injectable routes, including infusions in any Outpatient setting; - Drugs requiring ongoing frequent patient management or monitoring or focused, in-depth member education; - Drugs that require specialized coordination, handling, and distribution services for appropriate medication administration; - Infusion or Medical Specialty Medications / Injectables professionally administered by a health care professional or in a health care setting (but excluding supplies or the cost of administration); - Therapy requiring management and/or care coordination by a health care provider specializing in the member's condition; or - Drugs as determined by Optum Rx to be indicated for a specialty condition in which other specialty drugs are categorized.

 Specialty Pharmacy means a facility that is duly licensed to operate as a pharmacy and to dispense Specialty Drugs.
-Specialty Pharmacies include pharmacies that OptumRx or its affiliates own or operate.
+Specialty Pharmacies include pharmacies that Optum Rx or its affiliates own or operate.